Installation Instructions and Set-Up

 You can change your configuration as many times as you want: use the same commands to update your name or email address.

-command, you can access the list of commands by using -h
+command, you can access a list of available commands by appending a -h

-and access the Git manual by using --help
+.
+You can access the Git manual for a command by appending --help

 :